The Classroom and Beyond

 Expand Your Relationship with Nature As an Outdoor Education major at Sterling College, you will become comfortable learning and teaching in the outdoors at all times of year, on foot,…read more

 Cultivate your best self.
-What if you looked at a farms, large or small, as part of the larger surrounding ecosystem, where everything served a purpose?
-What if concern for…read more
+What if you looked at farms, large or small, as part of the larger surrounding ecosystem, where everything served a purpose?
+What if concern for biodiversity…read more

 Prepare to nourish yourself and your community.
 Food is as influential as it is essential, affecting everything from our personal health to the global climate.
 Whether it’s the hegemony of…read more